Hecke operators on topological modular forms: Into the zoo of stable operations

-where $a=\ell_1^{\nu_{\ell_1}(n)}$ and $b=\ell_2^{\nu_{\ell_2}(n)}$, we have used \Cref{splittingoffibreproduct} to identify various twisted products, and $\Phi$ is the isomorphism of stacks sending a triple $(E,K\leq H)$ to $(E, H[a]\leq H)$---this is an isomorphism as for such a triple $H$ has a canonical decomposition $H\simeq H[a]\oplus H[b]$ as $a$ and $b$ are coprime.
-It is now clear that the underlying diagram of stacks commutes up to natural isomorphism, as a triple $(E,K\leq H)$ in $\M_{b\leq ab}(S)$ for fixed scheme $S$ is sent to $E$ in either direction.
-The two morphisms of elliptic curves are equivalent as they are both naturally equivalent to the canonical identification of $\EE_{b\leq ab}$ with the pullback of $\EE$ along the structure map for $\M_{b\leq ab}$.
 Replacing the two occurrences of $\TT_1^{\ell_2}$ above with $\TT_{\ell_2}^1$, we obtain a similar diagram, which commutes as this time a triple $(E,K\leq H)$ is sent to $E/K$ up to natural isomorphism following the diagram in either direction and the morphisms of elliptic curves are both equivalent to the canonical quotient $\EE_{b\leq ab}\to \EE_{b\leq ab}/\H_b$ by the universal subgroup of order $b$.
 Finally, replacing both $\TT_1^{\ell_i}$ above with $\TT_{\ell_i}^1$ for $i=1,2$, we obtain another diagram.
 This commutes as a triple $(E,K\leq H)$ is sent to $E/H$ up to natural isomorphism travelling around the diagram in both directions, and the two morphisms of elliptic curves are naturally equivalent to the quotient map $\EE_{b\leq ab}\to \EE_{b\leq ab}/\H_{ab}$ by the universal subgroup of order $ab$---for this last point, it is crucial that $a$ and $b$ are coprime, so that this quotient map be performed by killing the summands of $\H_{ab}\simeq \H_a\oplus \H_b$ in any order, as in the proofs of \Cref{stablealcompintext,stableheckeandothers}.
 This process yields the desired natural isomorphisms (\ref{firstcaseofcompositions})--(\ref{thirdcaseofcompositions}) above.\\

 This yields our $2$-functor $\TT'_n\colon \Tw(B\ff_n)\to \Isog$ with the desired properties.
 To check the induced functor of $\infty$-categories is a functor of adequate triples, we should show that $\TT'_n$ preserves ingressive and egressive morphisms.
 The egressive morphisms in $\Isog$ are all morphisms, and the ingressive morphisms are those in $\fin$, so we are required to check that $\TT'_n$ sends ingressive morphisms in $\Tw(B\ff_n)$ to morphisms in $\fin$.
 By \cite[Ex.2.9]{spanadjunction}, we see the egressive morphisms of $\Tw(B\ff_n)$ are those (\ref{morphismsidagram}) with $d=1$, and the ingressive are those with $c=1$.
 In particular, if $d=1$ then $\TT^c_1$ lies in $\fin$.
 Indeed, if $c=\ell$ is a prime, this is clear by construction and base change, and for general $c$, this holds by base change.\\